General Application Timeline

 This letter will describe who you are, your current educational or professional status, gaps in your educational history (if any), and anything else that the admissions committee should consider.

-You can find resources and tips for preparing a resume/CV at Columbia University Center for Career Education.
+You can find resources and tips for preparing a cover letter at Columbia University Center for Career Education.

 This component of the application will emphasize your education, research experience(s), professional qualifications, accomplishments, extracurricular activities, and special qualifications.

-You can find resources and tips for preparing cover letters at Columbia University Center for Career Education.
+You can find resources and tips for preparing resumes and CVs at Columbia University Center for Career Education.

 This 750-word statement must contain: your qualifications, including prior research experience; scholarly research interests; long-term education and career goals; and commitment to fostering diversity in STEM.
 Also, it should include the names of the faculty whose research interests align with yours and your reasons for wanting to work with them.